Warner Bros. Studio Tour Shanghai – The Making of Harry Potter

 Warner Bros.
 Studio Tour Shanghai – The Making of Harry Potter (華納兄弟工作室巡演：哈利波特制作特輯) is an upcoming studio tour and visitor attraction located in the Minhang District of Shanghai, China, owned by Warner Bros., operated by their Studio Tour division.
 The attraction is the third permanent The Making of Harry Potter Studio Tour in the world, following the original in London and its second location in Tokyo.

 History

 The project was officially announced by Warner Bros.
 Discovery and Jinjiang International in February 2025.
 The announcement followed a fast-tracked negotiation process, with construction expected to begin in the latter half of the same year.
-The attraction is part of a larger renovation and revitalization of the 1984-opened-old Jinjiang Action Park site, which closed in January 2025 to commence the transformation.
+The attraction is part of a larger renovation and revitalization of the site of the old Jinjiang Action Park, which opened in 1984 and closed in January 2025 to commence the transformation.

-The Shanghai facility is planned to be the largest Harry Potter Studio Tour globally, covering an area of approximately 53,000 square meters.
-The attraction is distinct from theme park experiences like The Wizarding World of Harry Potter at Universal Studios Beijing, offering a museum-style, behind-the-scenes look at the filmmaking process.
+The Shanghai facility is planned to be the largest Warner Bros.
+Studio Tour dedicated to the Wizarding World franchise globally, covering an area of approximately 53,000 square meters.
+The attraction is distinct from theme park experiences such as The Wizarding World of Harry Potter at Universal Studios Beijing, offering a museum-style, behind-the-scenes look at the filmmaking process.